 The Global Mountain Explorer can help a variety of users – from hikers planning their next adventure, to scientists, resource managers and policy makers seeking information that is often sparse in these prominent yet often understudied landscapes.
 Mountains occupy anywhere from 12 to 31 percent of the land surface of the Earth, but despite their importance, surprisingly few attempts have been made to scientifically define and map these regions worldwide with detail.
 Visualizing Mountains!

-STATEMENTS: Read the statement of the United Nations Secretary-General on the International Mountain Day 2024 and the Statement by David Cooper Acting Executive Secretary of the Convention on Biological Diversity International Mountain Day 2024; December 11th.
+STATEMENTS: Read the statement of the United Nations Secretary-General on the International Mountain Day 2025 and the Statement of the Executive Secretary of the Convention on Biological Diversity International Mountain Day 2025; December 11th.

 powered by Surfing Waves